 How long does pelvic dysfunction take to heal?

-This depends on the severity of the injury (click here to know what happens when someone in Hempstead arrested for DWI).
+This depends on the severity of the injury.
 If it is a minor bruise or sprain, or strain, it might settle in 1 – 2 weeks.
-When the injury is more severe, it might take anywhere between 4 weeks – 6 – 8 months and during this, you can depend on the DUI defense attorneys in Colorado to help you claim compensation for your injury.
+When the injury is more severe, it might take anywhere between 4 weeks – 6 – 8 month.
 If you require an operation, it might take even longer.
 Healing process will be influenced by how well your body is responding to the surgery and rehabilitation program.